neticdk/go-common/pkg/cli/TUTORIAL.md

 }

 func (o *options) Run(ctx context.Context, ac *AppContext) error {
-    err := ac.GithubClient.GetRepository(...)
+    // Here we are using a GithubClient injected through the AppContext err := ac.GithubClient.GetRepository(...)
+    // And here we again use ExecutionContext for accessing the error handler if err != nil {
+        return ac.EC.ErrorHandler.NewGeneralError(
+            "Some error",
+            "Some message",
+            err,
+            0)
     }
+}
 ```

 Note that the third argument passed to `NewSubCommand` is generic, so anything
 you pass there will end up becoming the second argument to the three functions.
-More on this later.
+More on that later.

 ### Persistent/Global Flags

-The `cmd` package comes with the default persistent flags, some of which are
+The `cmd` package comes with default persistent flags, some of which are
-permanent and some of which can be toggled.
-Persistent flags are always present
+permanent/mandatory and some of which can be toggled.
+Persistent flags are
-for all commands.
+always present for all commands.

 To enable a flag, set `<FLAG>Enabled` to `true`: